 |Job Title: ||Juvenile Alcohol and Drug Counselor|

 |Job Class: ||Non-Exempt|

 |Job Hours: ||Full Time|

 Bachelor's degree in psychology, criminology, sociology, or closely related fields; and two (2) years of progressively responsible experience in performing casework and substance abuse counseling; or any satisfactory combination of experience and training which demonstrates the knowledge, skills and abilities to perform the above described duties.
+Two (2) years of casework experience in a Juvenile Justice setting.
 Considerable knowledge of substance abuse issues and understanding of how those issues affect clients and others.
 Some knowledge of the justice system, standards for security, ethics, confidentiality, rules of conduct and professionalism required.

 For more info/application go to www.co.josephine.or.us or Josephine County Human Resources, 500 NW 6th Street Dept 11, Grants Pass, OR 97526.
-An original application (ALL pages) is required; we don’t accept resumes only.
+A County application (ALL pages) is required; we don’t accept resumes only.
 EOE